South African jails are making notable strides in screening for, and curing, tuberculosis.

 This “reservoir” is activated by a number of factors – many of which are endemic to South Africa and its correctional facilities where, among others, HIV infection and malnutrition are significant factors holding back efforts to control TB.
 Pollsmoor is no different.

-HIV and diabetes People with HIV have a reduced ability to fight the airborne bacterium that contains TB.
+People with HIV have a reduced ability to fight the airborne bacterium that contains TB.
 Although previously estimated at 30%, the WHO’s 2015 Global TB Report, published in October, notes that one’s risk for developing TB increases 26 times if one is infected with HIV.

 South Africa has one of the highest comorbidity rates in the world for both diseases: Pillay says up to 70% of the TB population is HIV positive.